RichardEvans/apperception/README.md

 Once the system is installed (see above), you are ready to try some examples.

-To run these examples, make sure you are in the root directory.
+To run these examples, **make sure you are in the root directory**.

 A single sensor oscillating between on and off:
 `code/solve misc predict_1.lp`